Spider Riders

 Spider Riders is a series of science fiction novels first published in December 2004, published by Newmarket Press written by Tedd Anasti, Patsy Cameron-Anasti and Stephen D. Sullivan (books 2–3).
 The series was adapted into an anime series, produced by Bee Train and Cookie Jar Entertainment.
 It was the first show from the latter company that was placed under the control of their then-new action-adventure brand Coliseum.

-Three novels for the series included Shards of the Oracle, Reign of the Soul Eater and Quest of the Earthen.
+The three novels for the series included Shards of the Oracle, Reign of the Soul Eater and Quest of the Earthen.
 The series was broadcast on Teletoon, This TV, and used to be broadcast on Kids' WB.
 Koichi Mashimo co-directed the staff at Bee Train with Takaaki Ishiyama.
 Writer Yosuke Kuroda adapted the novels.
 Robert Pincombe and Shelly Hoffman wrote the English version.

 Plot

-Eleven-year-old Hunter Steel searches for the legendary inner world by following instructions in his grandfather's journal.
+Eleven-year-old Hunter Steele searches for the legendary inner world by following instructions in his grandfather's journal.
 He enters a pyramid where he finds a mysterious manacle that attaches to his arm.
 A spider startles Hunter, who falls into a hole to the center of the Earth and into the subterranean world of Arachna.
 There, he discovers a small group of elite warriors struggling to survive and to save Arachna from the attack of Invectids, a race of insectoids.
 The warriors are children/teenagers, each fighting with the help of their own 10 ft battle spiders.
 They call themselves "Spider Riders".
 In the English TV series, the ages of the characters were reduced.
 There is a prophecy that says a surface-dweller or Human, like Hunter, will bring disaster to the Inner World.
 Sparkle mentions it at the beginning of the TV series.
 When Princess Sparkle finds out she says, "I wonder if he will bring doom to us...or to them."